Curriculum Statement2019 - 2020

 We promote the necessary skills for our children to develop their natural ability to be expressive and creative and we aim to instil pride by achieving finished work that is of a high standard.

-From Year 2 to Year 6 children go swimming for 1 term every year.
+From Y2 to Y6 children go swimming for 1 term every year with Y6 2 terms.
 We believe it is important to start swimming early and to enable children to develop their skills to at least be able to swim 25m unaided by the time they leave us.

 Competitive opportunities are available through our clubs and through the wide range of events and competitions we enter.
 We arrange a number of outdoor and adventurous activities within the school grounds and away from school including problem solving , archery, residentials.